axelvaldez/radical-companies/_posts/2022/2022-05-12-rstayhome.markdown

   </ul>

 <h1>Benefits for the Caretaker</h1>
  <p>The main benefit is that there are other companies in the ensemble that can help.
-For example,
+For example, the ensemble can provide help with,
   <ul>
-   <li>They can provide help with days off.</li>
+   <li>Help with days off.</li>
-   <li>They can provide help wit extenbded vacations</li>
+   <li>Help wit extenbded vacations</li>
-   <li>They can bring in special games they have found effective for learning</li>
+   <li>Bring in special games they have found effective for learning</li>
-   <li>They can cook special meals that kids like</li>
+   <li>Cook special meals that kids like</li>
   </ul>

 {% include related.html %}